Other programs in AAP offer courses that can count as electives toward the MA in Global Security Studies (GSS). These include:

 470.678 - National Security Leadership

-The purpose of this course is to analyze the civilian and military leadership of the principal departments and agencies of the government which are responsible for the nation's security.
-Attention will be placed upon the processes through which civilian (senior and mid-level political appointees, Civil Service) and military leaders are selected and evaluated, the major leadership and management challenges currently facing leaders, culture and competence clashes and the inevitable tension in the civilian-military relationship, and efforts to improve professionalism in a rapidly changing security environment.
-An important objective is to inform the students on the legal, political, operational, budgetary, and other factors which influence senior officials in the making of defense/homeland security strategies and policies and on the decision-making methodologies employed.
+This course analyzes the civilian and military leadership of the principal departments and agencies of the government which are responsible for the nation's security.
+Attention will be placed upon the problems with which civilian (senior and mid-level political appointees, Civil Service) and military leaders are currently dealing, the processes through which they are selected and evaluated, culture and competence clashes, the inevitable tension in the civil-military relationship, and efforts to improve professionalism in a rapidly changing security environment.
+An important objective is to improve the critical thinking skills of the students and to inform them on the political, operational, budgetary, legal, and other factors which influence senior officials in the making of defense/homeland security strategies and policies and on the decision-making methodologies employed.

 470.679 - Armed Social Movements: Terrorism Insurgency and Crime